nolafs/renaissance-website/site/content/about/_index.md

         Aaron has also worked with SUDA 51 & the team at Grasshopper Manufacture on the No More Heroes series for Nintendo Switch & was additionally a part of the formation of videogame mental health charity Safe in our World.
     - name: Sophie Carter
-      position: PR Senior Account Manager
+      position: " "
       text: >-
-        Sophie joined the Renaissance PR team in 2021 as Senior Account Manager and works across product & corporate accounts.
+        Sophie joined the Renaissance  team in 2021.

         With over 10 years’ experience in both B2C & B2B PR, her gaming PR portfolio spans PC, console & mobile titles, as well as corporate communications that includes projects for titles such as Baldur’s Gate 3, Disco Elysium & The Ascent.

-        Currently, Sophie works for Renaissance PR across the accounts for Sharkmob, FuturLab, EmberLab as well as some product PR.
       image: /images/uploads/sophie-bio-v2.jpg
     - image: /images/uploads/keith-bio-v2.png
       name: Keith Andrew
-      position: PR Senior Account Manager
+      position: " "
       text: >
-        Keith joined Renaissance in 2016 & is a Senior Account Manager on the product PR team.
-He has both worked on & led a diverse range of projects, from small indie games through to big IP across a wide range of genres.
+        Keith joined Renaissance in 2016 & has both worked on & led a diverse range of projects, from small indie games through to big IP across a wide range of genres.

         Setting out into the world of journalism back in 2005, Keith spent a large chunk of his writing career covering the rise of smartphone games during the App Store boom in the late noughties, eventually serving as the Editor of Pocket Gamer’s industry-focused spin off.